Precision-Informed: A New Standard in Primary Care|Issue 1 of 6

 500K-900K

-genetic variants analyzed per patient to build your biological identity card
+genetic variants reviewed through physician-led interpretation to build your personalized biological baseline

 Precision

-The Precision Blueprint walks you through continuity, precision onboarding, the medication mismatch problem, and exactly how Sankofa Family Medicine is built differently.
+The Precision-Informed series walks you through continuity, biological memory, the medication mismatch problem, and exactly how Sankofa Family Medicine is built differently.